-A selection of business opportunities at a glance: Circular fashion

-EARLIER

 A selection of business opportunities at a glance: Recycling of construction materials

-In 2015, more than 409 million metric tons of waste was generated in Germany, with a recycling rate of only 68%.
-With 209 million metric tons of waste every year, building and construction materials represent the lion’s share of waste, therefore making it one of the most attractive markets for recycling technologies in Germany.
+In 2018, 417 million metric tons of waste was generated in Germany (destatis, 2019).
+With 228 million metric tons of waste, building and construction materials represent the lion’s share of waste, therefore making it one of the most attractive markets for recycling technologies in Germany.

 Within German buildings, 220 million tons of wood, 10.5 billion tons of mineral construction material, and 100 million tons of metal (estimation, Gabriel 2010) are waiting to be extracted and represent a huge potential for reuse and recycling.
 Innovative solutions and new technologies are therefore needed to meet the pressing demand for construction material recycling in Germany.